 Once you’ve finished exploring the village, you’ll be right in the heart of the North York Moors National Park.

-There is infinite choice of breathtaking places to explore here, including fairytale woodlands, waterfalls, bustling towns, small villages and harbours too!
+There is an infinite choice of breathtaking places to explore here, including fairytale woodlands, waterfalls, bustling towns, small villages, and harbours too!

 Here are some of my top picks in the area;

 Whitby is one of my favourite places in all of Yorkshire!
 It’s a gorgeous coastal town that sees countless visitors and you can climb up the 199 steps to visit the dramatic Whitby Abbey on the headland.

 This is the birthplace of Bram Stoker’s Dracula as he stayed here at the Royal Bay hotel.
 It was the view from his hotel room that inspired his famous story of a blood-sucking vampire!